Summer is a Fun Time... Make it Safe Time, Too!

 It's no wonder that sunscreens should be considered a vital part of a comprehensive sun protection regimen that includes seeking shade, covering up with clothing including a wide-brimmed hat and UV-blocking sunglasses and avoiding tanning and UV tanning booths.
 Learn more about skin cancer and how it can be prevented.

-Drowning is one of the leading causes of death among children each year.
+Drowning is one of the leading causes of death among children.
 Here are some tips to help keep kids safe around water: